Power cycling

 Power cycling is the act of turning a piece of equipment, usually a computer, off and then on again.
 Reasons for power cycling include having an electronic device reinitialize its set of configuration parameters or recover from an unresponsive state of its mission critical functionality, such as in a crash or hang situation.
 Power cycling can also be used to reset network activity inside a modem.
 It can also be among the first steps for troubleshooting an issue.

 Overview

-Power cycling can be done manually, usually using a switch on the device to be cycled; automatically, through some type of device, system, or network management monitoring and control; or by remote control; through a communication channel.
+Power cycling can be done manually, usually using the power switch on the device, or remotely, through some type of external device connected to the power input.

-In the data center environment, remote control power cycling can usually be done through a power distribution unit, over TCP/IP.
-In the home environment, this can be done through home automation powerline communications or IP protocols.
+In the data center environment, remote control power cycling can usually be done through a power distribution unit, over the network.
+In the home environment, this can be done through home automation powerline communications.
 Most Internet Service Providers publish a "how-to" on their website showing their customers the correct procedure to power cycle their devices.

-Power cycling is a standard diagnostic procedure usually performed first when the computer freezes.
+Power cycling is a common diagnostic procedure usually performed first when a computer system freezes.
 However, frequently power cycling a computer can cause thermal stress.
 Reset has an equal effect on the software but may be less problematic for the hardware as power is not interrupted.